zulip/zulip/docs/subsystems/realms.md

 ### Working with subdomains in development environment

+Zulip's development environment is designed to make it convenient to test the various Zulip configurations for different subdomains:

+- Realms are subdomains on `*.zulipdev.com`, just like `*.zulipchat.com`.
+- The root domain (like `zulip.com` itself) is `zulipdev.com` itself.
+- The default realm is hosted on `localhost:9991` rather than `zulip.zulipdev.com`, using the [`REALM_HOSTS` feature](../production/multiple-organizations.md) feature.

+Details are below.

 By default, Linux does not provide a convenient way to use subdomains in your local development environment.
 To solve this problem, we use the **zulipdev.com** domain, which has a wildcard A record pointing to